leon4rd/test/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## No matter how kind you are, German children are kinder.